Shire ready to bow to AbbVie's increased $53 billion offer

 Analyst Alistair Campbell at banking group Berenberg said there were few other British pharmaceutical companies that would suit a tax inversion takeover.

-Smith & Nephew Plc, Europe's largest maker of artificial joints, has been seen as a possible contender, with U.S.-based Stryker Corp forced to say it would not bid for the group after reports linking it with a deal circulated in May.
+Smith & Nephew Plc (SN.L), Europe's largest maker of artificial joints, has been seen as a possible contender, with U.S.-based Stryker Corp (SYK.N) forced to say it would not bid for the group after reports linking it with a deal circulated in May.

-Sweden's Meda AB rejected an improved takeover offer from U.S. generics firm Mylan Inc in April, which could have helped reduce taxes.
+Sweden's Meda AB MEDAa.ST rejected an improved takeover offer from U.S. generics firm Mylan Inc (MYL.O) in April, which could have helped reduce taxes.

 The approach for Shire, founded in Britain, has been far less controversial than the move for AstraZeneca.
 Headquartered in Dublin, it is managed from Boston, Massachusetts, and has most of its sales in the United States, resulting in a relatively small business footprint in Britain.